-The professional development plan for the 2023-2024 school year includes induction support for new teachers, training connected to academic content, social-emotional learning, data collection, behavioral support, and instructional strategies.
+The professional development plan for the 2023-2024 school year includes induction support for new teachers, training connected to academic content, use of the Content Connector Standards and SEACO Standards, instructional strategies, social-emotional learning, data collection, and behavioral support.
 Teachers working with students with exceptional needs have received training on Unique curricula.
-Unique is designed for students with moderate to profound disabilities.
+Unique is designed for students with severe to profound disabilities.
 Unique Learning Systems curriculum training will help with best practices concerning our severely handicapped population and their parents.
 Teachers will be trained to access Edgenuity lessons, student work, and data to prevent learning loss.
 Educational Resource Services (ERS) provided through Tulare County Office of Education will present information to teachers about virtual programs and services.
 Staff will be involved in ongoing training surrounding health and safety practices.
 Teachers have been grouped by grade band and will be meeting to discuss needs and possible solutions.
 All teachers have also been trained and are using Goal Book to ensure that IEPs are appropriately developed for individualized student needs.
 The instructional staff at Shelly Baird continue the work of establishing Professional Learning Communities.
-The team will continue to work on setting guaranteed skills that students will master or obtain, along with vertically aligning the skills throughout the Shelly Baird program.
+The team continues to work on creating a guaranteed viable curriculum focusing on the essential skills that students will master or obtain, along with vertically aligning the skills throughout the Shelly Baird program.